 Speechling Skill Tree

-Within the Skill Tree, which looks a lot like the Duolingo skill trees as well, you can find the core curriculum (A1-B2), Speechling Conversations, and the Speechling Phrasebook.
+Within the Skill Tree, which looks a lot like the Duolingo skill trees as well, you can find the core curriculum, Speechling Conversations, and the Speechling Phrasebook.
+Levels of difficulty range from beginner and intermediate to advanced and expert.

 I'll start with the conversations, as I've actually seen these type of questions before.